 A Merseysider whom Altrincham signed on loan from Tranmere on a loan contract in early October 2000.
 He had joined Tranmere as a trainee on 1 August, 1999.
 Alex made his debut for Altrincham against Stalybridge on 3 October, 2000 and his first goal came against Spennymoor on 14 October, 2000.
 Alex scored seven league goals and one cup game in 18 appearances before returning to Prenton Park over the Christmas break.
 Went on loan to Morecambe in February 2002.
 Moved to Rushden and Diamonds.

+A 26 year-old French striker, who played for Le Havre and Montpellier and had trials at Bury and Macclesfield, before joining Altrincham.
 Made his debut at Frickley on 13 February 2001.
 Made one other sub appearance before disappearing but he re-appeared at Moss Lane as a Reserve in summer 2001 before moving on again.

 Born in Middleton, Adam is a strapping ex-Stockport County player who played in the Unibond Cup match at home to Ashton (9 January 2001).
 He has also been at Castleton Gabriels and Caernarfon Town.
 Adam was not signed by Mark Ward and is now (March 2001) plying his trade at Caernarfon Town once more - alongside ex-Alty legend Danny McGoona!